scale-it/algo-builder/docs/tutorials/t-wallet.md

 [Algo Builder](https://algobuilder.dev/) is one of the main major frameworks for smart contract development and integrations.
 We took a responsibility to provide the community a Vue JS wallet widget, well integrated with the Algo Builder framework and Algo SDK.

-In this tutorial we create a basic Vue jS web application which connects web wallets and perform simple transaction (for eg: send Algo or call application).
+In this tutorial we create a basic Vue JS web application which connects web wallets and perform simple transaction (for eg: send Algo or call application).
 With the wallet widget a user can:

 - select a network (such as MainNet, TestNet, BetaNet),
 - switch an account,